stevearrants/stevearrants.github.io/_posts/2025-12-29-predictions-new-year.md

 The role of the technical writer will shift from "Content Creator" to a sort of **"Truth Manager."**

-* **The Change:** Since AI can draft the some of the content, the human value shifts to verification.
+* **The Change:** Since AI can draft some of the content, the human value shifts to verification.
 Writers will spend their time managing the *Source of Truth*—ensuring the structured data, facts, and logic fed into the AI are 100% accurate.
 * **The Impact:** "Governance" becomes a daily task.
 Writers will guard against "AI rot" (where AI models rely on outdated specs) by strictly managing version control and metadata.

 ### 6. Zero-Click Documentation (In-App Integration)